MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/disk-i-o-error-during-readerror-3040.md

 Possible causes:

-- You tried to read from a network drive, and the network is temporarily busy, or youyou arere no longer connected to the network.
+- You tried to read from a network drive, and the network is temporarily busy, or you are no longer connected to the network.
 Check the network connection, and then try the operation again.

 - The disk or drive has failed.